matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 ## MVC

-- Model - Storing the data underlying the user interface.
+- Model: Storing the data underlying the user interface.
-- View - Visual representation of data.
+- View: Visual representation of data.
-- Controller - Interacts with the user and modifies the model and view.
+- Controller: Interacts with the user and modifies the model and view.
 - What is the basic of the MVC pattern:
     - Separating data from its visual representation.
     - Separating data from its manipulation.